versatus/versatus-javascript/GETTING_STARTED.md

 npx lasrctl init fungible # Choose blank, fungible, or faucet
 ```

-After initialization, you will now have an example program available in the `example-program.ts` file in the root of your project.
+After initialization, you will now have an example program available in the `foo-bar.ts` file in the root of your project.
 The init command also creates a folder with example JSON input for each method in the `inputs` folder.

 You can look and read these JSON files to see an example of what the protocol will send your program.